IsbatBInHossain/personal-website-v1/README.md

 # Introduction

-This is a personal portfolio website (Still in demo phase).
+This is a personal portfolio website made using pure javascript, css and html.
 It has 7 sectioons:
 Header: The header section of your website will contain a logo, a navigation bar, and a toggle switch to switch between light mode and dark mode.

 **Hero:** The hero section is where you can showcase an image or a video that represents you and your work.
 It can also contain a brief introduction and a call-to-action button.